 What do we mean by building power?

-To ground our process in common terms, the team first spent time with Richard Healey of Grassroots Policy Project and Hahrie Han, a Professor at UC Santa Barbara.
-Their research and field work has revealed a complex and nuanced framework for building power, which they will present the afternoon of Tuesday May 15 at the FCCP convening.
+To get to the recommendations above, the Power Impact Team first spent time with Richard Healey of Grassroots Policy Project and Hahrie Han, a Professor at UC Santa Barbara.
+Their research and field work has revealed a complex and nuanced framework for building power, which they presented at the 2018 FCCP Convening in Denver.

 Some highlights of their frameworks include, power can be seen as having “three faces”: